Śramaṇa: Jain philosophy

 Jainism derives its philosophy from the teachings and lives of the twenty-four Tirthankaras, of whom Mahavira was the last.
 Acharyas Umaswati, Kundakunda, Haribhadra, Yaśovijaya Gaṇi and others further developed and reorganized Jain philosophy in its present form.
 The distinguishing features of Jain philosophy are its belief in the independent existence of soul and matter, predominance of karma, the denial of a creative and omnipotent God, belief in an eternal and uncreated universe, a strong emphasis on nonviolence, an accent on anekantavada and morality and ethics based on liberation of the soul.
 The Jain philosophy of anekantavada and syādvāda, which posits that the truth or reality is perceived differently from different points of view, and that no single point of view is the complete truth, have made very important contributions to ancient Indian philosophy, especially in the areas of skepticism and relativity.

 Usage in Jain texts

 Jain monastics are known as śramaṇas while lay practitioners are called śrāvakas.
 The religion or code of conduct of the monks is known as the śramaṇa dharma.
-Jain canons like Ācāranga Sūtra and other later texts contain many references to Sramanas.
+Jain canons like Ācārāṅga Sūtra and other later texts contain many references to Sramanas.